by Anthony (Tony) Marx,

-Walk around the side of the gate and you now find yourself on a double track raised trail which was once a tramway (small railway) track built together with over 100 others, to haul out the ancient and stately Bald Cypress trees logged here in the first half of the 20th century.
+Walk around the side of gate #12 and you now find yourself on a double track raised trail which was once a tramway (small railway) built together with over 100 others, to haul out the ancient and stately Bald Cypress trees logged here in the first half of the 20th century.
 Unlike nearly all of the former tramways which were abandoned and quickly reclaimed by Nature, this trail is kept in reasonable condition because it leads to a privately owned cabin known as Ballard Camp.

 In most places, the forest grows right up to the edge of the trail.
 Cypress trees rise tall close up to the trail, host to several varieties of bromeliads which cluster and cling to their branches.
 The occasional stately Royal Palm towers high above wherever it can establish a firm base, while Cabbage Palms and Carolina Willows provide shade along the way.
 Pond Apple, Pop Ash, Dahoon Holly, Coco Plum and the occasional Florida Maple add color during season.
 The dense understory is dominated by Wild Coffee, Marlberry, and dozens of other glossy leafed bushes and small trees, while ferns of many varieties including the Giant Sword fern crowd in successive waves of brilliant green.
 Look carefully and you may spot a butterfly orchid or an even rarer species.